Q: Are there surveys for which disclosure is not required?

 Q: Our press agent [or my editor] says there is no room in the press release [or the abstract/presentation/journal article] for all the methods information called for in the Standards for Minimal Disclosure.
 Is it a violation to publish or present results without these details?

 A: No. AAPOR recognizes that reports about research take many different forms, and that inclusion of all the methods information is not always appropriate.
 The Code prescribes that researchers will include this information in “any report of research results,” or that they will “make [it] available when that report is released.”
 In most cases, this means that the researcher will prepare a detailed methodological appendix as a part of a complete research report.
-Summaries and shorter forms of report can then refer to the full report as a source for the details of method, and when such reference is made, the report is taken as “including” the details.
+Summaries and shorter forms of reports can then refer to the full report as a source for the details of the method, and when such reference is made, the report is taken as “including” the details.
 The description of method can also be prepared as a separate memo or document, which can be made available in printed or electronic form, for example, by posting on a website.
 Good practice dictates that public research reports should indicate, whenever practical, where the description of method can be obtained.
 In any case, the researcher is required to disclose the information listed in the Standards for Minimal Disclosure upon request from any member of the public.

 Q: We’ve released some results from our survey, but the questionnaire includes some questions for which we don’t wish to release results.
 Do we need to disclose the wording of those questions?